francoisboulou/bagels/README.md

 # Things Left to Do

+* Create animations for smooth presentation of difficulty options, instructions, and illegal moves
 * Adding an play/pause audio component that plays background music, to enhance the play experience
 * Continue to add and refine animations that enhance the play experience